nagi49000/nginx-play/services/mtls/README.md

 This example will generally follow [this guide](https://medium.com/geekculture/mtls-with-nginx-and-nodejs-e3d0980ed950)

+More details on nginx configuration are available on the [nginx docs pages](http://nginx.org/en/docs/http/configuring_https_servers.html)

 An explanation of CA certs and certs/keys is available [here](http://www.steves-internet-guide.com/ssl-certificates-explained/)

 ### Running the example